 First, we need to install Nodejs on our system.
 The current latest version 14.2.0 of the Nodejs. can get by executing the below commands in our Terminal.
 You can also check the latest version of Nodejs binary distributions before installing this.

 curl -sL https://deb.nodesource.com/setup_14.x | sudo -E bash - sudo apt-get install -y nodejs

 Node Package Manager(NPM) is needed to install Angular CLI.
 It will install with the Nodejs itself, but we can update it to the latest version using the below command.

 3. Install Angular CLI

 Angular CLI helps us to create projects, generate application and library code, and perform a variety of ongoing development tasks such as testing, bundling, and deployment.

-It can simply be installed using NPM.
-So first, open Terminal and install the Angular CLI with the below command.
+It can simply install using NPM.
+So open Terminal and install the Angular CLI with the below command.

 npm install -g @angular/cli

 We successfully installed Angular CLI on our system and now we can set up a workspace for Angular projects in our system and create a new app.
 This can be done with the below command.

 The app can be run now using the command ng serve.